-Second Thessalonians 1:9 says, “These [i.e., the unrighteous] shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power. . . .”
+Another scripture to consider with regard to everlasting destruction is 2 Thessalonians 1:9, which declares, “These [i.e., the unrighteous] shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power. . . .”

-The Greek word for everlasting in this verse is the same as in Matthew 18:8.
-And, the Greek word for destruction in this verse is olethros, which Strong says pertains to “the effect of the divine judgments upon men at the ushering in of the Day of the Lord and the revelation of the Lord Jesus,” and it suggests ruin through death or punishment.
+The Greek word for destruction in this verse is olethros, which Strong says pertains to “the effect of the divine judgments upon men at the ushering in of the Day of the Lord and the revelation of the Lord Jesus,” and it suggests ruin through death or punishment.

 Norman Geisler, Ph.D., and Thomas Howe, M.A., on page 493 of their book entitled When Critics Ask, assert with regard to the term destruction used in 2 Thessalonians 1:9,